Providing tax representation, income tax return preparation, and tax consulting services nationwide as well as internationally.

 - Individual Tax Return Preparation

-- Tax Controversy Resolution (providing IRS tax help with the resolution of an IRS, FTB, or other state tax audit, collection, or the administrative appeal of such actions)
+- Tax Controversy Resolution (providing tax help with the resolution of an IRS, FTB, or other state tax audit, collection, or the administrative appeal of such actions)

 - Consultation on Tax Matters